openvinotoolkit/model_server/docs/troubleshooting.md

 ## Client Request Issues<a name="client-request"></a>
 - When the model server starts successfully and all the models are imported, there could be a couple of reasons for errors in the request handling.
-- The information about the failure reason is passed to the gRPC client in the response.
+- The information about the failure reason is passed to the client in the response.
 It is also logged on the model server in the DEBUG mode.

 The possible issues could be :
 * Incorrect shape of the input data.